raspberrypilearning/image-id-coral/en/step_3.md

 --- task ---

-Repeat this step for you other image directories.
+Repeat this step for your other image directories.

 ![teachable machine site with three classes of images loaded](images/teachable_machine_3_classes.png)